kmilo7204/Finding_Lane_Lines_Advanced/README.md

 3. Fit a 2nd degree polynomial to the detected lane pixels.

 #### Histogram
 In order to get a reference and indentify the pixels belonging to the lane lines, I applied a function to find the and calculate the histogram of the image along the X axis (Columns).
-As the pixels in the binary image are either 0 or 1, the histogram will add the pixels in each column, once the method performs the sum of pixels in the whole frame, two peaks corresponding to the left and right lines are found.
+As the pixels in the binary image were either 0 or 1, the histogram added the pixels in each column, once the method performed the sum of pixels in the whole frame, two peaks corresponding to the left and right lines were found.

 #### Sliding window method
 This part of the section is really important.
 The sliding window method starts from the centre of the peaks obtained from the histogram (in the X axis or columns), at those two points a pair of windows are created with a width of 200 pixels (100 to the left and 100 to the right) and a height of 103 pixels.

-After the first pair of windows are created at the bottom of the image, six additional windows are stacked vertically in the lines shape (from the bottom to the top) and its center is determined by the mean of the pixel coordinates if the amount of pixels within that window is greater than 50.
+After the first pair of windows were created at the bottom of the image, six additional windows weree stacked vertically in the lines shape (from the bottom to the top) and its center was determined by the mean of the pixel coordinates if the amount of pixels within that window was greater than 50.

 See cell `11` for code and cell `12` for results.

 #### 2nd Degree polynomial fit

-To fit a 2nd degree polynomial that represents the left and right lines, the algorithm uses the pixel coordinates (in X and Y) obtained from the sliding window method to calculate it.
+To fit a 2nd degree polynomial that represents the left and right lines, the algorithm used the pixel coordinates (in X and Y) obtained from the sliding window method to calculate it.

 See cell `13` for code and cell `14` for results.